coredns/coredns.io/content/manual/setups.md

 But we shorten it in the setups below, so `dig www.example.org A` is really:
 `dig -p 1053 @localhost +noall +answer www.example.org A`

-## Authoritative Serving from Files
+## Authoritative Serving From Files

 This setup uses the [*file*](/plugins/file) plugin.
 Note the external [*redis*](/plugins/redis) enables authoritative serving from a Redis Database.
 Let's continue with the setup using *file*.